meetshah2008/Weapon-Detection-/README.md

 ## Training On COLAB

 Now Train model using this refernce [Training step by step code](https://colab.research.google.com/drive/13-9pAz9nxUYm-0LlNV9tVtS57g8mHAOb)

+This will give us Weights file and this can be further use for detection.

 ## Predict With YOLOv3 Using OpenCV

-Now predict gun in image taken randomly using YOLOv3 , OpenCV , Matplotlib libraries.
+Now predict gun in randomly taken image using YOLOv3 , OpenCV , Matplotlib libraries and using Weights and congiguaration file .

 Code given in my file [inference demo.ipynb](https://github.com/meetshah2008/Weapon-Detection-/blob/master/inference%20demo.ipynb)